I've been starting vegetables from seed for 20 years and have gone through every iteration of seed starting trays.

 (All of the products are also listed at the bottom of this post in one place).

-Alternative seed starting options
+Alternative seed starting trays

 I have a couple other options to suggest if for some reason you don't want to share in the joy of these cute, resusable trays!